code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 ## [GAS-5]  ++I/I++ OR --I/I-- SHOULD BE UNCHECKED{++I}/UNCHECKED{I++} OR  UNCHECKED{--I}/UNCHECKED{I--}WHEN IT IS NOT POSSIBLE FOR THEM TO OVERFLOW, AS IS THE CASE WHEN USED IN FOR- AND WHILE-LOOPS

      ####   The unchecked keyword is new in solidity version 0.8.0, so this only applies to that version or higher, which these instances are.
 This saves 30-40 gas per loop

+> There is 49 instance of this issue:

            File: 2022-11-paraspace/paraspace-core/contracts/misc/NFTFloorOracle.sol